Hobson can be the foundation for your IoT projects.

 MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.

-The Hobson MQTT plugin turns your Hobson Hub into an MQTT server that allows any custom devices to connect, send data and receive commands from Hobson.
+The Hobson MQTT plugin turns your Hobson Hub into an MQTT server (or connects to an external MQTT server) which allows custom devices to connect, send data and receive commands from Hobson.
 The message exchange protocol is straight-forward and easy to implement.

-A device passport is tethered to a device's unique ID and can be revoked and re-generated at any time.
+A device is always identified by its unique ID and credentials which can be revoked and re-generated at any time.

 Once your device is connected to Hobson, it can send MQTT messages when its state changes and receive MQTT messages when commands need to be executed.
 Hobson treats these device(s) just like any other in the system — they can be controlled, used in scheduled and evented tasks, etc.